ScooloV/bbpedia/docs/death_zone/sponsorship.md

 wishing to receive money from corporations were subject to stringent controls.
 When the NAF broke up, however, everything changed.
-Some of the firrst teams to cotton on to the idea were High Elves, who were used to the kind of lavish lifestyle that the Association had funded.
+Some of the first teams to cotton on to the idea were High Elves, who were used to the kind of lavish lifestyle that the Association had funded.
 They realised that by plastering their kit with advertising slogans, they could actually make just as much gold or, in some cases, even more than they previously had.
-0f course, there were missteps along the way - Lucien Swift still visibly shudders any time the McMurty's Big Murt Gladiators are mentioned - and it didn't take teams long to realise that sponsorship was a two-way street, but in the modern game it has
+OF course, there were missteps along the way - Lucien Swift still visibly shudders any time the McMurty's Big Murt Gladiators are mentioned - and it didn't take teams long to realise that sponsorship was a two-way street, but in the modern game it has